wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.
+It has to be installed in every Wazuh manager server.
 To install it:

 1. Add the Elastic repository and its GPG key: